MoarVM/MoarVM/docs/bytecode.markdown

 This document describes the bytecode that the VM interprets or JIT compiles.
 Note that this is just one part of an input file to the VM; along with it will also be a bunch of serialized objects, and some container.
-This just describes the way the executable segment of things look.
+This just describes the way the executable segment of things looks.
 (In a sense, this is the low-level reification of the Actions/World distinction at the level of the compiler).